Before you Start

 When you reach

-60%of the browser's memory limit Figma will show a yellow warning banner.
-You cannot dismiss this banner.
+60% of the browser's memory limit Figma will show a yellow alert tile in the left sidebar.

 At this point, you may experience performance issues—like lagging in multiplayer—when interacting with the file.